astropy/pyvo/docs/registry/index.rst

 two special capabilities that pyvo cannot produce services for (mainly because standalone service objects do not make much sense for them).

-To obtain a service for one of the access modes, use ``get_service(mode)``.
+To obtain a service for one of the access modes pyVO does support, use ``get_service(mode)``.
 For ``web``, this returns an object that opens a web browser window when its ``query`` method is called.